davidmz/ts-json-check/README.md

 JSON object: `{ "foo": 42, "bar": "baz" }`

 Use it as: `isObject({ foo: isNumber, bar: isString})`.
-You can use any checkers as the values of the argument object.
+You can use any guards as the values of the argument object.
 The input data object can have additional keys, it is not an error.

 **isArray**